Nikhil-Surya/Grocery-Inflation-Tracker/README.md

 # Introduction
 **Price Crawler: Tracking Price Inflation**

-This is a project completed in 3 weeks during the Insight Data Engineering Program (New York, 20B Session).
-The goal of this project is to calculate inflation rates from first principles.
-That means calculating inflation rate using prices of goods and services sold online.

 In this project, I built a pipleine to use petabytes of web page data contained in the [Common Crawl](https://commoncrawl.org/), an archive of web page content to calculate inflation rates.
 The results can be used to enhance investment strategies or by businesses in deciding the cost of products.
 A sample batch job has been executed using online laptop prices ($500-$800) and the inflation rate in 2019 is measured to be 4.8% which is more than double the annual inflation rate of